nuprl/TypeWeaver/src/migrate_dataset/README.md

 `pkgB/a.js` succeeded, inference on `pkgB/b.js` failed, and `pkgB/c.md` was
 ignored.

-## weave
+## Type Weaving

-Type weaving, specified with the `--weave` flag, takes an original `.js` file and the predictions `.csv` file, generating a `.ts` file with type annotations.
+Type weaving, specified with the `--weave baseline` flag (with `baseline` as its argument), takes an original `.js` file and the predictions `.csv` file, generating a `.ts` file with type annotations.
 If type weaving fails, a `.err` file is generated.
 If type weaving results in warnings, the warnings are captured in a `.warn` file.

 The script reads its inputs from the `original/corpus` directory, as well as `DeepTyper-out/corpus/predictions/`.
 Outputs are written to